vanandrew/nn_example/README.md

-# nn_example
+# Walkthrough for a neural network
-Walkthrough for a neural network
+Some notes on how to train a neural network (with calculations in matrix form)